hackergrrl/exrot/README.md

 ### exrot(opts, cb)

-`opts`, if present, can set `opts.width` and/or `opts.height` to be the desired output dimensions of the image.
+`opts`, if present, can set

+- `opts.sfx` (boolean) - whether to play a camera shutter sound effect on when finished.

 `cb` is a callback that will be called with `cb(err, data)`, where `data` is a `Buffer` of raw PNG data.